Analytic solutions for the Bianchi I universe coupled to several barotropic perfect fluids: Explicit particular solutions

-\underline{Several species} Finally, for the case of several species such that their barotropic indices are proportional to the smallest one, for instance for 3 species: $(\omega_2-1)=2(\omega_1-1)$ and $(\omega_3-1)=3(\omega-1)$, the integral can be performed in terms of elliptic functions, but its form is extremely complicated and we will refrain from writing it explicitly.
+Finally, for the case of several species such that all $(1-\omega_s)$ are proportional to $(1-\omega_1)$, more specifically, $(1-\omega_s)=s(1-\omega_1)$, the integral can be performed in terms of elliptic functions, but its form is extremely complicated and we will refrain from writing it explicitly.

-\subsection{Asymptotic behavior}
+\section{Asymptotic behavior}

 Let us now study the asymptotic behavior, both towards the singularity and towards large volumes, of the Bianchi I model filled with several barotropic fluids.
-As commented in Sec.~\ref{sec:equation_of_state}, due to their different barotropic indices, the scaling of the species differ.
+As commented in Subsec.~\ref{sec:equation_of_state}, due to their different barotropic indices, the scaling of the species differs.
 For $a\to0$, the fluid with the maximum barotropic index $\omega_+$ will dominate, while for $a\to+\infty$ all the species will be negligible except the one with the minimum $\omega_-$.
 Therefore, we will consider the regime where only one fluid is dominant, so we can then use the explicit solution \eqref{sol_a_single_matter_pos}.
-Since recollapsing or bouncing cosmologies with exotic matter fields may not reach the limit of either large or small volumes, for simplicity, we will assume that in both limits the corresponding dominant species has a positive energy density $\rho_0$.
+Since recollapsing or bouncing cosmologies with exotic matter fields may not reach the limit of either large or small volumes, for simplicity, here we will assume that in both limits the corresponding dominant species has a positive energy density $\rho_0$.

-As commented in the previous section, we will analyze the curvature by means of the Kretschmann scalar \eqref{def_Kretschmann} and the Weyl square \eqref{Weylsquare}, which are related by equation \eqref{W2K}.
+As commented in the previous section, we will analyze the curvature by means of the Kretschmann scalar \eqref{def_Kretschmann} and the Weyl square \eqref{Weylsquare}, which are related by Eq.~\eqref{W2K}.
 Specifically, considering a universe with a single species with $\rho_0>0$ and $\omega\in[-1,1)$, which follows the evolution \eqref{sol_a_single_matter_pos}, for $P\neq 0$ the Kretschmann scalar reads

 where $K_0:=3^{-(3+\omega)/(1+\omega)}P^4\left(\kappa\rho_0/ P^2 \right)^{4/(1-\omega)}$, while for the isotropic case $P=0$,

 From here, it can be noted that, when $\omega=-1$, the Kretschmann scalar is a constant, more specifically, $K=8\kappa^2\rho_0^2/3$.
 Moreover, for vacuum $\rho_0=0$, the Kretschmann scalar reads